pmean/build-website/text/99/linear.md

-This table shows that the effect of bottle feeding is to decrease duration of breast feeding by about six weeks, after adjusting for mother\'s age.
+This table shows that the effect of bottle feeding is to decrease duration of breast feeding by about six weeks, after adjusting for mother's age.
 Each year that a mother is older increase the duration of breast feeding by a quarter of a week.

 A previous descriptive analysis of this data revealed that the average